scperkins/EJEHardenberg.github.io/public/writing/political/speech.md

 take criticism, build up a bit of a thicker skin, and in general prepare for the much harder situations down the line like messing up and needing to own up to it.
-A simple troll who hops onto a forum and starts playing devil's advocate and saying silly things is not in anyway, in the wrong.
+A simple troll who hops onto a forum and starts playing devil's advocate and saying silly things is not in anyway morally wrong.
 No matter how frustrating you find it.
 Why?
 Because of fighting words.
 Because there is no threat of imminent violence.
 Because in the United States v.
 American Library Association and in Reno v.
 ACLU, the full